 National Geographic, with its longstanding history of fabulous photography, well understands how the right image can be a conversation starter, a challenge, a plea, a catalyst, or a call to action.
 Pulitzer Prize winning photographer Anne Farrar is the Director of Photography at National Geographic Traveler and has built a career around storytelling through images.
 In our closing presentation for AdventureELEVATE 2018, Anne shares how, in a world cluttered with travel photography, she is able to keep this iconic media brand living up to its audience’s expectations by continually accessing the power and creativity found when wandering into the unknown.

 Join Travel Alberta, Banff and Lake Louise Tourism and tourism partners from around the province for a celebration of Adventure that you won’t want to miss.
 ‘Alberta Night’ will feature signature Alberta cuisine, live entertainment, immersive experiences, and culture as we cap off AdventureELEVATE in true Alberta style.
 As we celebrate the success of the event in a one of a kind venue in Banff set around a roaring fire with views of the night sky, you will find out why Alberta is famous for its Western Canadian hospitality.
-Transportation will be provided to and from The Banff Centre.
+Bring a coat, transportation will be provided to and from The Banff Centre.
 See you there!

 While AdventureELEVATE is officially over, join us on Friday, March 16th for an adventurous day in Banff & Lake Louise.